hoylen/dart-mutex/README.md

  Acquiring a write lock:

     await m.acquireWrite();
+    // No other locks (read or write) can be acquired until released

     try {
-      // critical write section
+      // critical write section with asynchronous code await ...
-      // No other locks (read or write) can be acquired.
     }
     finally {
       m.release();